 NBIM as the firm is the investment management division of Norges Bank – the central bank of Norway.
 NBIM manages the Government Pension Fund Global (Pension Fund) and the major part of Norges Bank’s foreign exchange reserves (Reserves Fund).

 NBIM implements a time-weighted monthly rate of return methodology in the return calculations.
-The assets’ fair value is determined on the day of a large external cash flow and interim returns are geometrically linked.
+The assets’ fair value is determined on the day of an external cash flow and interim returns are geometrically linked.
 NBIM does not operate with a minimum asset level.
 NBIM has not adopted a significant cash flow policy.
 All portfolios are accounted for in the composite.
 All composite returns are calculated net of non-reclaimable withholding taxes on dividend, interest and capital gains.
 Withholding taxes are recognized when incurred.
 NBIM uses accrual accounting for interest income and dividends.

 Assets and liabilities are reported on a fair value basis and in Norwegian kroner (NOK).
 Fair value is the estimated realisable value of an asset or the estimated cost of settling a liability in an arm’s length transaction between well-informed and willing parties.
 The sources of valuation and pricing follow the NBIM pricing hierarchy which is well aligned with the GIPS standards’ recommendation.
 Performance is reported in terms of an international currency basket corresponding to the currency composition of the fund’s benchmark portfolio.
-This measure reflects the true performance of the Fund and isolates the effects of NOK fluctuations versus the currencies in which the benchmark is invested.
-Movements in the NOK do not affect the international purchasingpower of the fund.
+This measure reflects the actual performance of the Fund and isolates the effects of NOK fluctuations versus the currencies in which the benchmark is invested.
+Movements in the NOK do not affect the international purchasing power of the fund.